bebatut-slides/galaxy-day_2015/notes.md

 ASaiM: a Galaxy framework to analyze gut microbiota

-Good morning, I'm Bérénice and I'm currently in post-doc.
+Good morning, I'm Bérénice and I'm currently in post-doc in Clermont-Ferrand.
 I'm working on ASaiM: an environment to analyze gut microbiota

 # Context

-Before presenting ASaiM, I'll talk about the biological context: gut microbiota
+Before presenting ASaiM, I'll talk about the biological context of the project: the gut microbiota

+## Gut microbiota

-## What is gut microbiota?
-Why studing it?
+### What is it?

-Gut microbiota: micro-organisms living in the gut
+Gut microbiota: numerous micro-organisms living in the gut

+### Why studing it?

 Seen as a forgotten organ
 Important role in digestive tract
-Disorder of gut microbiota related to several diseases (Chrone disease, obesity, cow??)
-Importance to understand gut microbiota in health and also in agronomy?
+Disorder of gut microbiota related to several diseases (Chrone disease, obesity) Importance to understand gut microbiota in health and also in agronomy?

-## How to study it?
+## Study

+### Meta-omic

-Advance in sequencing --> metagenomic, metatranscriptomic
+Advance in sequencing --> metagenomic, metatranscriptomic of a sample of these micro-organisms

+Sequencing of genetic material without any organism culture, without information about organisms

-    + bioinformatics treatments for taxonomic and functional assignations
+Bioinformatics treatments for taxonomic and functional assignations and then determine which organisms are present in a gut sample, what are they doing and how

-On single datasets : many tools available
-    QIIME, IMG/M, MG-Rast, EBI metagenomics, ...

-Comparative approaches of several datasets to compare several datasets
-    Examples?
+### Comparative meta-omics of different samples

+To understand how microbiota is working, need to compare several samples with comparative approaches

+Li et al 2014: Comparison of the relative abundance of several taxons in 2 populations (chinese and danish) --> difference in gut microbiota given the country, the diet...

-But something more global: comparison of datasets from different projects
+### Comparative meta-omics of different samples from different projects

-## Available data
+For a global view, need to compare different samples from different projects...

-Massive sequencing data available in public data repositories
+Massive sequencing data are available but not exploited in public data repository such as ENA, NCBI, ...

 Exemple: ENA, Search for "human gut metagenome"